yiisoft/cache/README.md

 PSR-16 Cache Adapter Example with Ttl
 - TTL must be in seconds (int) or null for infinite lifetime.
-- Always use ?->toSeconds() when passing a Ttl object:
+- Always use ->toSeconds() when passing a Ttl object:

 ```php
 use Yiisoft\Cache\Ttl;